WhatsApp

 INTRODUCTION

-In this article, I will explain what the Houses are, how they work, and most importantly, how to incorporate them into your readings to refine your interpretations.
-If you’re ready to take your Petit Lenormand practice to the next level, the Houses are a natural and logical step to explore.
+In this article, I will explain what the Houses are, how they work and, above all, how to integrate them into your readings to refine your interpretations.
+If you are ready to take your Petit Lenormand practice further, the Houses represent a natural and logical step to explore.

 Haut